FVergaraP/ZeBrandsTechnicalTest/readme.md

 2. Create some script, maybe a shell-script, to initialize and run all project (both ms) with only one command.
 3. Install some package to retrieve the coverage of code, or some report about this.
 This can be a option https://coverage.readthedocs.io/
 4. Add test to cover services, database, and config layers.
+5. Move database to MySql or other robust database
-5. Move the envs, specially the keys, to some cloud repository for better confidentiality
+5. Move the envs, specially the keys, to some cloud repository for better confidentiality, has vault
+6. Implements docker or other system container, for microservice and database (Ref: https://fastapi.tiangolo.com/deployment/docker/).